-DHCP-Forwarder is an optimized version of precedent udp-reflector, which installs easily and only copy DHCPREQUESTS and DHCPACK packets to the destination.
+The DHCP-Forwarder is an optimized version of the udp-reflector, which installs easily and only forwards DHCPREQUESTS and DHCPACK packets from the source to the destination.

-Download the installer here.
+Download the DHCP Forwarder installer.

-It will install WinPCAP, nssm, launch a configurator to ask for interface, IP and port, save the configuration, install and launch DHCP-Forwarder service.
+This installs WinPCAP, nssm, launches a configurator for the interface, IP and port, saves the configuration, and finally installs and launches the DHCP-Forwarder service.

-When you will be asked for a host IP and port, specify PacketFence management IP and 767 as the UDP port.
+When asked for a host IP and UDP port provide the PacketFence management IP and 767 respectively.

-On some versions of Windows, the getmac command will return invalid output when running the installer in a language other than English.
-In order to workaround the issue, change your Windows language to English, then logout/login and run the installer again.
+On some versions of Windows, the getmac command will return invalid output when running the installer in a non-English language.
+In order to workaround the issue, change the Windows language to English, then logout/login and run the installer again.